-Staff only commenced work in the home when all the required recruitment safety checks had been Satisfactorily completed.
-We looked at recruitment documents and found that the recruitment process was robust and that the staff members had not been able to start work until the manager had received a copy of their criminal record check and satisfactory references accordance with prescriber's instructions by staff who had been trained.
+Staff only commenced work in the home when all the required recruitment safety checks had been satisfactorily completed.
+We looked at recruitment documents and found that the recruitment process was robust and that the staff members had not been able to start work until the manager had received a copy of their criminal record check and satisfactory references

+Where necessary and appropriate, people were supported to take their medicines safely, on time and in accordance with prescriber's instructions by staff who had been trained.
 One person said, "I always like to know what I am taking, so ask if I don't recognise the tablets they are giving me."